ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 # Identify how topics have shifted over time.

 # Solution 1 below will search for any two topics
-# mentioned and show the number of occurence of both the topics yearwise
+# mentioned and show the number of occurrence of both the topics year-wise
 BEGIN{
     # Field Separator
     FS = "qwqw"